BenCos17/JARVIS-BOT-legacy-code/README.md

 My old code for J.A.R.V.I.S discord bot from years ago before I switched to using python and redbot

-No longer fuctional and also not recommended for any new bots as it has a lot of security falws and doesn't work or start
+No longer fuctional and also not recommended for any new bots as it has a lot of security issues and doesn't work or start.
+DO NOT USE FOR PRODUCTION WITHOUT UPDATING

 New bot is running on
 https://dashboard.jarvisdiscordbot.net